msmyers/msmyers/README.md

 ### Hi there 👋  I do startups.

  - I'm a full-stack Entrepreneur.

-   * I love good strategy, product, design, marketing, engineering, salesforce, github, and spaces instead of tabs.
+   * strategy, product, seo/ads, engineering, salesforce, github, and spaces instead of tabs.

  - I've cofounded a few companies & started two _industries_.